 Defects can occur in all buildings, but one common factor is the need to act fast.
 In most cases, this will prevent the need for further, more extensive and costly remedial works.

-An endoscopic survey can be used for many reasons including to identify and classify cavity wall tie failure, to check for the installation of cavity wall installation, to check for the presence of a cavity closer where one should be installed but there is failure that indicates otherwise.
-For our Cavity Wall tie inspections we use the definitive guide of BRE Digest 401.
+An endoscopic survey can be used for many reasons including to identify and classify cavity wall tie failure, to check for the installation of cavity wall installation, and to check for the presence of a cavity closer where one should be installed but there is failure that indicates otherwise.
+For our Cavity Wall tie inspections, we use the definitive guide of BRE Digest 401.

 A Snagging List is a detailed report of items not finished to an acceptable standard in a total or partial new build as well as recently refurbished older properties